hendry0168/learning_from_github/README.md

-# 🧠 AI/ML Trading Learning Tracker
+# 🧠 Learning Tracker

-A curated list of GitHub projects, resources, and personal notes as I learn to build AI/ML-powered swing and day trading systems.
+List of GitHub link, resources, and personal notes as I learn to build projects.

 ---